How to...

 Example Store Implementations

-For a reference implementation of a remote application configurations store, see the Node.js REST Config example that implements the FDC3 App Directory and is compatible with Glue42 Enterprise.
+For a reference implementation of a remote app configurations store, see the Node.js REST Config example that implements the FDC3 App Directory and is compatible with Glue42 Enterprise.
 This basic implementation doesn't take the user into account and returns the same set of data for all requests.
 For instructions on running the sample server on your machine, see the README file in the repository.

 Layouts